corda/corda/docs/source/api-core-types.rst

 (before signature, before verification).
 It is intended to be passed around code that may edit it by adding new states/commands.
 Then once the states and commands are right then an initial DigitalSignature.WithKey can be added to freeze the transaction data.
 Typically, the signInitialTransaction method on the flow's serviceHub object will be used to look up the default node identity PrivateKey, sign the transaction and return a partially signed SignedTransaction.
-This can then be distributed to other participants using the :doc:`key-concepts-flow-framework`.
+This can then be distributed to other participants using the :doc:`key-concepts-flows`.

 Here's an example of building a transaction that creates an issuance of bananas (note that bananas are not a real contract type in the library):